 The need for real time data analytics

-This shows that the business and technology world is increasingly leaning heavily towards real-time big data analytics on real time data extracted from the web crawling and data extraction proficiencies of experts in the field.
-With the assistance of real time data analytics, marketing managers and senior management can see in real time, various performance metrics such as, how many people are seeing a particular product, how many are responding to a product online, and how many are actually purchasing it.
-For a company, it helps to increase or decrease their digital spend based on what the people are actually talking about and what is trending at that very moment.
-Optimizing the digital spend helps a brand to tighten its relationship with the customers and build a long term brand value.
+This shows that the business and technology world is increasingly leaning heavily towards real-time big data analytics on real-time data extracted from the web crawling and data extraction proficiencies of experts in the field.
+With the assistance of real-time data analytics, marketing managers and senior management can see in real-time, various performance metrics such as, how many people are seeing a particular product, how many are responding to a product online, and how many are actually purchasing it.
+For a company, it helps to increase or decrease their digital spending based on what the people are actually talking about and what is trending at that very moment.
+Optimizing the digital spend helps a brand to tighten its relationship with the customers and build long term brand value.

 Challenges in real time data analytics

 However, while real-time data analytics may look fabulous in theory, it becomes a bit complicated in actual design and delivery.
 Real-time data analytics generated with help of web crawling executed from data extraction companies should essentially serve the below objectives:

 - Analyze the data over a long period of time, to help uncover patterns and unlock trends worth knowing

 - Create models for forecasting the future or devise control systems

 - Help in correlating seemingly unrelated parameters.
 For instance, more insights on driving behavior can be explored by examining parameters such as IoT sensor data on acceleration and speed.